-One of the oldest national parks, Mount Rainier was established in 1899.
-At 14,410 feet, Mount Rainier is the most prominent peak in the Cascade Range.
-It dominates the landscape of a large part of western Washington State.
-The mountain stands nearly three miles higher than the lowlands to the west and one and one-half miles higher than the adjacent mountains!
+Mount Rainier was established in 1899, making it one of the oldest national parks.
+At 14,410 feet, it dominates the landscape of a large part of western Washington State.
+The mountain is several miles taller than the lowlands to the west and one and one-half miles higher than the adjacent mountains!
 An active volcano, Mount Rainier last erupted approximately 150 years ago.

 Nearly two million visitors a year come to Mount Rainier National Park.